Top FX Providers

 The Sweet Spot For IC Markets

 IC Markets is ideal for intermediate forex traders looking for a low fee provider.
-With the leading spreads, IC Markets focuses on providing the basics for traders from the most popular forex trading platforms, decent customer service, ASIC certification to a range of markets.
-This ensures most traders needs can be met the fx provider.
+With the leading spreads, IC Markets focuses on providing the basics for traders from the most popular forex trading platforms, decent customer service, ASIC certification and access to a range of markets.
+This ensures most traders needs can be met by the fx provider.

 EasyMarkets – Beginner Foreign Exchange Broker